ChewKeanHo/Actualizer/README.md

 > **SIDE-NOTE**:
 >
+> For version `v1.2.0` and above, Actualizer now `apt install` all the
+> required dependencies so you do not need to do anything.
+Hooray!
+>
-> For dependencies, you can safely do `$ apt install debootstrap -y` before
+> For version `v1.1.0` and below, you can safely do
-> executing the script.
-For some reason, Debian did not ship that package
+> `$ apt install debootstrap -y` before executing the script.
+For some
-> enabled by default.
+> reason, Debian 12 did not ship that package enabled by default.

 ```
 $ chmod +x ./actualizer.sh   # NOTE: Run once to make it executable